necyberteam/documents/governance.md

 The Steering Committee strives for consensus in its decisions.
 In the case of a dispute or argument within the community, a majority vote of all of the Steering Committee members will result in a final decision.
 In the event of a tie, the Steering Committee chair will cast the deciding vote.
-At all Committee meetings, quorum is at least one half of the members.
+At all Committee meetings, a quorum is at least one half of the members.

 ### Steering Committee Elections and Terms